zyteo/LighTide/readme.md

 Many charts features, open source, and many more stars/installs.
 Finally converted victory chart to echarts.
 Adjusted chart settings.
+Tested chart against all types of colour-blindness.
+Chart in dark mode is better in terms of accessibility than victory chart.
 ```

 ### Problem-Solving Strategy